 Losing your Mom Belly: What is Diastasis Rectus Abdominis?

-For pregnant women the short term affects of Diastasis Recti include a ‘mom belly’, poor posture, and back pain.
-Long term a weak Diastsis can learn to hernias, breech babies in future pregnancies, and long term ambulation issues.
-With that in mind, I hope you enjoy this guess blog from Restore Motion on Diastasis Recti.
+For pregnant women, the short-term effects of Diastasis Recti include a ‘mom belly’, poor posture, and back pain.
+Long-term weak Diastasis can learn to hernias, breech babies in future pregnancies, and long-term ambulation issues.
+With that in mind, I hope you enjoy this guest blog from Restore Motion on Diastasis Recti.

 Most people know that the abdominal muscles can be toned and displayed as a “six-pack.”
 Fewer people know that the same muscles can also separate from each-other, right down the midline, forming a diastasis rectus abdominis (DRA).